 Figure 2.
 Potential energy distributions with different configurational sampling techniques.
-The Wigner sampling at 298.15 K is not shown as it produced a large number of fragmented structures (see Fig. 3.
+The Wigner sampling at 298.15 K is not shown as it produced a large number of fragmented structures (see Fig. 3).
 The energy values are given relative to the Kohn-Sham energy of the optimized Acr structure.

 First we compare the results of the Wigner and MD samplings.
-The energy distribution of the different ensembles are shown in Fig. 2.
-The Wigner sampling has been performed using the Newton-X program.53 The distribution of the potential energy obtained from thermal sampling is very close to the χ^2 -distribution that can be derived from the classical harmonic model.54 The two overlapping curves at 65 kcal/mol show this agreement.
+The energy distribution of the different ensembles is shown in Fig. 2.
+The Wigner sampling has been performed using the Newton-X program.
+The distribution of the potential energy obtained from thermal sampling is very close to the $\chi^2$ -distribution that can be derived from the classical harmonic model.
+The two overlapping curves at 65 kcal/mol show this agreement.
 When the zero-point energy is taken into account, the distribution maxima are shifted from 65 to 200-220 kcal/mol, and the width of the distributions increases from 6 kcal/mol to 20-40 kcal/mol.
-If the vibrations were prefectly harmonic, then the energy distribution from the Wigner sampling would be identical to the quantum harmonic model.
+If the vibrations were perfectly harmonic, then the energy distribution from the Wigner sampling would be identical to the quantum harmonic model.
 Wigner sampling at 0 K, however, affords structures with significantly higher energies, indicating notable anharmonicity.
 We also performed the sampling at T = 298.15 K and obtained chemically unrealistic, fragmented structures in a surprisingly high ratio.
 A graphical comparison of the GSTA and Wigner sampling is given in Fig. 3.
-For example, ca. 60% of the structures feature C-H distances larger than 2 Å. In contrast, the combination of MD and GSTA methods yields a distribution very similar to that of the quantum harmonic model at room temperature.
-This similarity indicates that most vibrations are harmonic and the thermal sampling with
+For example, ca. 60 % of the structures feature C-H distances larger than 2 Å. In contrast, the combination of MD and GSTA methods yields a distribution very similar to that of the quantum harmonic model at room temperature.
+This similarity indicates that most vibrations are harmonic and the thermal sampling with GSTA works sufficiently, although there are a number of low frequency modes (e.g. methyl rotation) that impairs the application of Wigner sampling.